iNafey/yamtl-pygments-lexer/maintenance.md

 Make sure you have `build` installed using `pip install --upgrade build`.
 Make sure the `yamtl-pygments-lexer` directory is clean of any build or distribution directories.
 Then run `python -m build`.
 Which will create a distribution wheel that you can upload to PyPI.

 You need to install `twine` utility package for uploading Python packages to PyPI with ease.
 You can install it using `pip install twine`.
-Then go to your project's root directory and run `twine check` to see if the long description of the `setup.py` will be rendered properly (this description is the README.md of the Git repo where the plugin in hosted).
+Then go to your project's root directory and run `twine check` to see if the long description of the `setup.py` will be rendered properly (this description is the README.md of the Git repo where the plugin is hosted).
 Once that check is passed then you can run `twine upload dist/*` to upload the package to PyPI.
 You will need to enter your PyPI credentials to complete the upload.

-## Add Custom Styles in MkDocs Material

-Refer to the MkDocs Material documentation on [customizing your own syntax theme](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/#custom-syntax-theme) to see how you can update the stylesheets for the MkDocs Material project.
-Make sure to test this on a local version of your documentation site before deploying it to the live site (e.g. your-site.github.io).